Dil Jo Bhi Kahey...: Music

+Production

+The film was shot in Stockholm, Sweden and Mauritius.
+A Holi festival related scene was shot in Madh Island, it was initially planned to be filmed at the Grand Bassin lake, but filming couldn't be completed there due to time constraints.

 Reception

 Critical response

 Namrata Joshi from Outlook wrote, "Dil Jo... has been made for the young but not by the young.
 Though it comes smartly packaged, it's dull, without any spirit or spunk of youth".
 Anupama Chopra from India Today wrote "At a time when the family values factory, Yashraj Films, makes romantic comedies out of premarital sex, this is old-fashioned".
 Taran Adarsh of Bollywood Hungama gave the film 1.5 out of 5, writing, "On the whole, DIL JO BHI KAHEY lacks the power to cast a web on youth or those who prefer mushy love stories.
 At the box-office, the hype surrounding the film is clearly missing and in view of the fact that the film rests on a routine plot, the chances of survival seem remote".
+Jaspreet Pandohar of BBC.com wrote, "Although fundamentally a love story, Sharma's screenplay manages to inject enough cross-cultural conflict and melodrama into the plot to sustain interest for both Asian and western audiences.
+However as a romance it should be the star-crossed lovers who hold centre stage.
+Sadly newcomers Sharma and Wallis, while photogenic, fail to ignite fireworks on screen.
+Instead it is Dil Jo Bhi Kahey's supporting cast, particularly Bachchan, Revathy and Bhumika Chawla as a young Indian doctor drafted in to marry Jai, that bring passion into play."